Latest updates: July 13th 2008 Hidden East Anglia:

 SHUCKLAND

-the biggest collection anywhere of legends and encounters with that old phantom favourite, the
+the biggest collection anywhere of East Anglian legends and encounters with the ghostly hound

 Ancient burial mounds, old stones, crossroads, pits, remarkable trees, graves, secret tunnels, beacons, bowers, ponds, earthworks, crosses, effigies, holy wells, hills, ancient dykes, churches, pillars, bridges, fields, moats, meres.....